KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 3. Income provider (one incomer or two)

-This variable is created based on how many incomers in an application.
+This variable is created based on the numbers of incomers in an application.
 Two levels have been detected for this new variable:

 -   “Applicant”: Only the primary applicant has income